 Under federal law, municipalities may assess up to five percent (5%) of the cable operator’s “gross revenues” for cable services.
 “Gross revenues” includes over 25 separate revenue sources.
 The cable operator’s interpretation of “gross revenues” is often limited in scope.
-As a result, the municipality may not receive the full franchise fee revenue to which it is entitled.
+As a result, the municipality may not receive all of the franchise fee revenue to which it is entitled.
 This discrepancy often is not be apparent until a franchise fee audit is performed.
 Other common franchise fee errors on the part of cable operators include, but are not limited to: